-The Society for Early Modern French Studies currently comprises roughly ninety academics based in the UK, as well as North America and continental Europe.
+The Society for Early Modern French Studies currently comprises over one hundred academics based in the UK, as well as North America and continental Europe.
 Our members represent a range of disciplines and historical periods, as well as the full spectrum of academic career stages.
 Here you will find a directory of some of our members, their institutions, and key research interests.

 Dr Joanna Barker (University of Durham): Early modern women’s writing; education; translation.

 Professor Mette Birkedal Bruun (University of Copenhagen): Early Modern devotion.

 Dr Anton Bruder (University of Cambridge, University of Utrecht): Claude Fauchet; sixteenth-century historiography; language and literature; Renaissance poetics.

 Dr Emily Butterworth (King’s College London): Sixteenth-century literature and culture; offensive and deviant language; scandal and gossip; Marguerite de Navarre; discourses of tolerance.

 Dr Michael Call (Brigham Young University, USA): Early modern comedy; history of the book; cultural representations of chance, probability, and risk.